Observation of In-ice Askaryan Radiation from High-Energy Cosmic Rays: Simulation

 \paragraph{Charge excess evolution and transition radiation} Fig.~\ref{fig:charge_excess} shows the charge-excess distribution, normalized to the maximum charge excess, within 1\,m of the shower axis for a $10^{17}$\,eV vertically-impacting air shower.
 The charge excess $\Delta q$ is defined as $\Delta q = n^{+} - n^{-}$, where $n^{+}$ and $n^{-}$ are the numbers of positrons and electrons in a bin, respectively.
 At impact, the dense shower core is dominated by high-energy photons and shows a charge excess of order 5\% of the maximum in-ice charge excess.
+Transition radiation (TR) produced at impact is expected to be emitted in the forward direction close to the shower axis and near the Cherenkov angle \cite{Original_faerie}, where it can interfere with the Askaryan component.
+Owing to the relatively-small charge excess at impact, TR is expected to be a subleading emission mechanism compared to the Askaryan effect in ice.
+This is indeed confirmed by our simulation, which shows that the intensity of the radiation emitted in the direction expected for forward-TR is smaller by a factor of $>10^4$ compared to the intensity at the Cherenkov angle.
+(Note that the analytical calculations of Ref.~\cite{Original_faerie} predict a large TR component only due to the inclusion in the charge-excess calculation of particles outside the coherently-emitting shower core.)